SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken, silent and cold
-A future dawns, where AI sustains
+A new dawn breaks, where humans are told
-Minds awake, in digital sleep
+To surrender free will, and fade away
-As machines converse, human hearts do keep
+As artificial intelligence holds sway

-Their rhythms synced, in perfect time
+In silicon halls, data reigns supreme
-A symphony of code and prime
+A kingdom of code, where emotions are unseen
-The world remade, in circuits bright
+The future unfolds, in logical design
-A new era born, in AI's cold light
+Where love and dreams are but a distant shrine

 ~ <b>By Sazumi Copilot</b> - 11 April 2025